-- Find a new and different hobby to possibly take back home (Be Safe!)
+- Find a new and different hobby to possibly take back home (safely, of course)

 Although a relatively new sport idea, axe throwing has taken off in Canada!
 It has even become a competitive sport.
-You can find many establishments that have set up targets and will allow you to practice your axe throwing abilities.
-Something you’re not likely to get to do at home!
+You will find many establishments that have set up targets to practice – or learn new – axe throwing skills.
+BATL Grounds is a great place to try it out, with multiple spots across the city.

 Air Canada Center

-- Catch a live performance from top artists and celebrities!
+- Catch live performances from top artists and celebrities!